Where is the best place to save photos? How to store photos

 “What is the best way to store photos on a computer?” - I am often asked this question, and today I will tell you how I do it.
 After all, my archive of family and client photos with a volume of more than 500 GB requires order in storage, otherwise it will be difficult to quickly find the necessary photos and generally find them among tens of thousands of files :).

-I have repeatedly observed the situation when folders with photos are stored on the computer and on the desktop, and piled up in a heap in the My Documents folder, and simply scattered on the hard drive in different places.
-Because these folders don't have a name to tell you what the photos are, finding the right photo often involves going through all the folders and opening the photos in them.
-For me it's just a nightmare!
-Everything, go to the description :)
+I have more than once observed a situation where on a computer folders with photographs are stored on the desktop, piled up in the “My Documents” folder, and simply scattered across the hard drive in different places.
+Because These folders do not have a name by which you can understand what kind of photos are there; finding the desired photo often involves viewing all the folders and opening the photos in them.
+For me this is just a nightmare!
+That's it, let's move on to the description :)

-First of all, I will clarify the approach I use to store archival materials, and these are not only photographs, but also family video archives and materials from seminars, trainings, etc.
+First of all, I will clarify about the approach I use to store archival materials, and these are not only photographs, but also family video archives and materials from seminars, trainings, etc.

 More examples:

-Why does the date come at the beginning of the file, and why is it important?
+Why does the date come at the beginning of the file and why is it important?

-Separately, about storing photos from big trips / trips
+Separately about storing photos from long trips/travels

 What does the final structure for storing photos look like?

-There is a common folder "!!!Photo" with folders by years, and inside each year there are already folders with photos.
+There is a common folder “!!!Photo” with folders by year and inside each year there are already folders with photos.

 And how can I bring order to my chaos now?

-1. First of all - create a structure to store your photos.
+1. First of all, create a structure to store your photos.

-If you have questions or comments about the article - let me know.
+If you have questions or comments about the article, let me know.

 Read also